 - Name and address of the employer

-- Name, address and date of birth of the employee
+- Your name, address and date of birth

 - Tax class and tax identification number

-Under the total gross amount, both the deductions for taxes and the deductions for social insurance are listed.
-The net earnings are calculated after these deductions.
-In some cases there are also net supplements or net deductions (see: On my pay slip I see that money is deducted.
-Is that correct?), which are deducted from net earnings.
-At the bottom of the pay slip is the amount that is transferred to your account.
-This is called the 'payout amount'.
+After these deductions, the net earnings are calculated.
+In some cases, there are still net payments or net deductions that are deducted from net earnings.
+At the bottom of the payslip you will find the amount that will be transferred to your account.
+This is called the "Auszahlungsbetrag" (amount which is paid out).